kasrababaei/swift-notes/data-structure.md

 ## Hash tables

-Array and string questions are often interchangaeable.
+Array and string questions are often interchangeable.

 A _hash table_ is a data structure that maps keys to values for highly efficient lookup.
 To insert a new key and value, we do the following:

 1. Computed the key's hash code, which will usually be an int or long.
-Note that two different keys could have the same hash code, as there may be an inifinite number of keys and a finite number of ints.
+Note that two different keys could have the same hash code, as there may be an infinite number of keys and a finite number of ints.
 This is [known as Hash collision](https://en.wikipedia.org/wiki/Hash_collision),
 2. Map the hash code to an index in the array.
 3. At this index, there is a linked list of keys and values.
 Store the key and value in this index.
 We must use a linked list because of collisions: you could have two different keys with the same hash code, or two different hash codes that map to the same index.

 If the number of collisions is very high the worst case runtime is _O(N)_, where _N_ is the number of keys.
-However, we generally assyme a good implementation that keeps collisions to a minimum, in which case the lookup time is _O(1)_.
+However, we generally assume a good implementation that keeps collisions to a minimum, in which case the lookup time is _O(1)_.

 Alternatively, we can implement the hash table with a balanced binary search tree.
 This gives us an _O(log N)_ lookup time.
 The advantage of this is potentially using less space, since we no longer allocate a large array.
-We can also iterate thourgh the keys in order, which can be useful sometimes.
+We can also iterate through the keys in order, which can be useful sometimes.

 ## Array

 In Swift, an `Array` is an ordered collection which offers random access.
-It also offeres sequential access to its element since it conforms to the `Sequence` protocol.
+It also offers sequential access to its element since it conforms to the `Sequence` protocol.

 ### In-place algorithm

 > In computer science, an in-place algorithm is an algorithm that operates directly on the input data structure without requiring extra space proportional to the input size.
 In other words, it modifies the input in place, without creating a separate copy of the data structure.
 An algorithm which is not in-place is sometimes called not-in-place or out-of-place. _[Source: Wikipedia](https://en.wikipedia.org/wiki/In-place_algorithm)_

 In Swift, this is kinda similar to using an `inout` parameter.
 In other words, have to modify the input directly instead of copying the whole input, i.e., allocating more memory.
-For example, given an array of _n_ elements, to reverse it in-place, can swap the elements using the indicies:
+For example, given an array of _n_ elements, to reverse it in-place, can swap the elements using the indices:

 ```Swift
 func reverseArray(_ array: inout [Int]) {